How LIHD and CWMA Support the Lopez Island Clinic and What’s Next

 A retired pediatric nurse practitioner, she spent 25 years at Seattle Children’s Hospital before moving to Lopez Island in 2004.
 Since then, she has remained deeply involved in community health and service—working at the Orcas Medical Center, serving as the Lopez school nurse, and volunteering with the Lopez Library, San Juan County during the pandemic, and most recently, the CWMA board.

-Jim Orcutt – Secretary, LIHD
+Jim Orcutt – President, LIHD

 A retired ophthalmologist and Professor Emeritus at the University of Washington, he specialized in neuro-ophthalmology and orbital surgery, serving as Chief of Ophthalmology and later Chief of Surgery for VA facilities across the Northwest.
 With a background in pharmacy, pharmacology, and medicine, he brings decades of experience in clinical care, education, and healthcare quality improvement to support sustainable, high-quality care on Lopez Island.